VIRGIN VOYAGES - THROWING OUT THE CRUISE RULE BOOK

 VIRGIN VOYAGES SCARLET LADY CRUISE REVIEW

 Sir Richard Branson promised to throw out the ‘cruise rule book’ when he announced he would be launching his own cruise line.
 Here’s Amy’s Scarlet Lady cruise review on whether or not Virgin Voyages successfully threw out the cruise rule book, after she recently spent two nights onboard Scarlet Lady while in Dover.
-Read her Scarlet Lady Cruise Review…
+Read her Virgin Voyages Cruise Review…

 In a previous blog about upcoming cruising trends, I wrote about the launch of a brand new cruise line, which promised to ‘shake up the cruise industry’.
 As it represented the first forage into cruising from the Virgin Group, I noted that Virgin Voyages would benefit from their strong brand awareness, and that they would be bound to attract many non-cruisers for the first time.

-A large cruise ship is floating on top of a body of water.
+A large cruise ship is floating on top of a body of water bearing the Virgin Voyages cruise logo

 WHAT DID I THINK OF VIRGIN VOYAGES?